-Bar charts, are one of the most basic charts around -- and have been since the Scottish engineer and political economist William Playfair, the founder of graphical methods of statistics, invented them in 1786.
-Playfair was a pioneer in the use of graphical displays, and the bar chart made its appearance in The Commercial and Political Atlas.
+Bar charts–one of the most basic charts around–have been in use since the Scottish engineer and political economist William Playfair, the founder of graphical methods of statistics, invented them in 1786.
+Playfair was a pioneer in the use of graphical displays, and the bar chart made its first appearance in The Commercial and Political Atlas.

 Bar and column charts are most often used to make comparisons between items.
 The length of each bar is proportional to a specific category.

-Use bar charts to compare between different groups or to track changes over time.
-Keep in mind, though, that bar charts work best when the changes are larger and easier to see.
+Use bar charts to compare different groups or to track changes over time.
+Keep in mind, though, that bar charts work best when the changes being illustrated are larger and easier to see.

 Need help putting together a bar chart?
 Visually makes it easy to group your data into simplified illustrations.
 Contact us for a quote.

 1000+ Leading Brands Trust Visually